drittesmoskaubrot/MQTTAndroid/README.md

 * 1. the path to your desired output location
 * 2. the path to the src file

-I have two files that can be compile straight away which are the standard native implementations of a subscribe and/or publish mqtt client.
+I have two files that can be compiled straight away those are the standard native implementations of a subscribe and/or publish mqtt client.
 You can have a look at these files in: